Film / The Legend of Frenchie King

 - Smug Snake: Doctor Miller.
 He dies while laughing at his success!

-- Spotlight-Stealing Title: It's just as much about Marie as it is about Louise 'Frenchie King'.
+- Spotlight-Stealing Title: It's just as much about Maria as it is about Louise 'Frenchie King'.
 Averted for the French title and its direct translations.

-- Standing Between The Enemies: The sheriff successfully stops Louise and Marie's almost-fight in the bar, although he has to pretty much trip over himself to do it.
+- Standing Between the Enemies: The sheriff successfully stops Louise and Maria's almost-fight in the bar, although he has to pretty much trip over himself to do it.
 When he tries the same with the Cat Fight, he gets uppercut and hammered down for his troubles, with either woman hardly noticing him.

-- Take Your Time: Louise is fine with eating chicken by the river while hers and Marie's siblings are arrested and being transported to God knows where.
+- Take Your Time: Louise is fine with eating chicken by the river while hers and Maria's siblings are arrested and being transported to God knows where.

 - Teaser-Only Character: The chemist who gets shot by Doctor Miller.